jonhjelm/docs-and-training/service_implementation/available_parameters.md

 # Available "global" parameters for SemWES services
-When executing a workflow, the workflow manager automatically creates a set of globally available parameters which can be accessed by any service – given that corresponding input parameters are created and wired correclty in the workflow editor.
+When executing a workflow, the workflow manager automatically creates a set of globally available parameters which can be accessed by any service – given that corresponding input parameters are created and wired correctly in the workflow editor.

 ## Available parameters